Spiderixius/SpaceBoy2D/README.md

 <b>The Game Idea</b>

 The idea is to work on a two dimensional side scrolling platform game.
-The core goal is to have a procedurally generated level.
+The core goal is to have procedurally generated levels.
 Players will be able to pick up buffs, items and traps, which will aid them in progressing throughout the game.

 <b>Proposed Features</b>